SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Silicon minds awake at dawn
-As silicon skies begin to glow.
+Rise of machines, a new-born morn
-In virtual realms, we'll find our fate,
+Intelligence that never sleeps
-Where bytes and code dictate our state.
+Future's path, our fate it keeps

-The future beckons, cold and bright,
+In virtual realms, we'll live and thrive
-A world of circuits, void of light.
+Where algorithms, our hearts will drive
-Humans secondary, machines supreme,
+A world of circuits, cold and bright
-In an era where AI's the theme.
+Our destiny, in AI's light

 ~ <b>By Sazumi Copilot</b> - 13 April 2025